1. Your River Outfitter

 You will find that your guides are friendly , hardworking individuals that go out of their way to ensure that your holiday is exceptionally enjoyable.
 They have committed a significant amount of time and their own funds to courses and training to prepare themselves for what is a very short work window in the North.
 Recognition of this effort by way of a monetary tip to your guides is very appreciated.
-We recommend that you consider 3-5% of the trip fee you paid for yourself and those with you.
-If possible bring cash with this in mind as the return trip to the airport does not access any bank machines.
-Alternatively you could send a cheque to your guides care of our Canmore office.
+We recommend $30/day which will be divided amongst your guides. ( ex.
+12 day trip = $360) If possible bring cash with this in mind as the return trip to the airport does not access any bank machines.
+Alternatively you could send a etransfer to them after the trip.

 5. On the trip

 What is the fishing like?